 25 Pakistan's ISI has nurtured LeT and other Kashmir centric Islamic extremist groups (e.g. Jaish-e-Mohammed) financially and with other logistics since their inception.
 The latest piece of evidence comes from 26/11 accused David Coleman Headley during interrogation by India's National Investigation Agency (NIA).
+According to Headley, every important member of LeT is handled by one of more ISI officials.
+For example he named Maj.
+Sameer Ali and Maj.
+Igbal who took care of

-According to Headley, every important member of LeT by the fact that most of the Kashmir-focused terror groups, including LeT, Jaish-e-Mohammed, and Hizbul Mujahidin have never targeted Pakistan or its interests abroad.
+This analysis is supported by the fact that most of the Kashmir-focused terror groups, including LeT, Jaish-e-Mohammed, and Hizbul Mujahidin have never targeted Pakistan or its interests abroad.
 In contrast, the government has occasionally used these groups to counter other anti-Pakistan militant extremist groups such as the Pakistani Taliban.
-The government has even deployed ideologues such as Saeed in the government's militant rehabilitation or reform program.26
+The government has even deployed ideologues such as Saeed in government-run militant rehabilitation or reform programs.26